bonn0062/GSoD/absolute_beginners.rst

 Array **attributes** reflect information intrinsic to the array itself.
 If you need to get, or even set, poperties of an array without creating a new array, you can often access an array through its attributes.

-`Read more about array attributes here <https://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_.
+`Read more about array attributes here <https://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_ and learn about `array objects here <https://docs.scipy.org/doc/numpy-1.17.0/reference/arrays.html>`_.

 How to create a basic array